cpt-waffle/lhl-lectures/w02d03-networking-with-tcp/w3notes.md

 - you are going to connect to my server !!! :)

-### What Is Networking!!!
+### What is Networking

-- connecting computers!
 - connecting
-- connecting two or more things!!
+- communicating
-- information exchange
+- exchanging info
-- when two or more computers are connected and can communicate

-### People
+### Networking with People

-Figure out where to meet a person/Reach out
-On the meetup, Say HI!
-elbow bump / handshake
-say out name
-introduce ourselves
+- be aproachable
+- speak same language
+- introduce yourself (say Hi my name is)
+- identify the person you are talking to ( ask them their name )
+- talk
+- establish a good relationship
+- listen
+- give contact info
-listen to the other person/people have a proper good bye and then we leave
+- Say a proper goodbye and leave the convo

 ### Mediums

-- Air
+- Air ( in person )
-- phone call
-- text/whatsapp/telegram
-- email
+- text
-- carrier pigeons
+- voice
-- can phone
+- symbols
-- smoke signals
+- sign language
-- zoom
+- screen share !!
-- morse code
+- video

 ### Computer Networking

-### Mediums for Computers
+### Mediums

+- Wifi
-- cables (ethernet cables)
+- cables
-- wifi
+- bluetooth
-- fiber optics
+- radio signals
-- NFC
+- electromagnic waves
-- blutooth
+- fiber optic

-### Set of Rules for Computer Communication
+### Rules of Networking

-- where is the other computer located? address?
-IP addresses <------- Unique address

-Global Address                             Router                         Local Address

-what is my ip?                                                             phones, computers, tvs

-# set of Rules for Computer communication
-TCP -  Transmission Control Protocol
+--- TCP  Transmission Control  Protocol

-- Computer A wants to connected With Computer B (computer A NEEDS TO KNOW THE ADDRESS of B)
+- Computer A wants to Connect with Computer B
-- Computer A KNOWS the Global IP of computer A
-- Computer B SHOULD accept connection from Computer A
-- Computer A attempts to connect with Computer B ( request/connection )
+- As Computer A I want to know where is Computer B
-- if Connection gets established, Computer A sends its credentials to Computer B
+- As Computer A i want to show my credentials to Computer B
-- Computer A will listen to any messages that might come in....
+- As Computer A I can send messages to Computer B
-- Computer B will listen to any messages that might come in....
+- As Computer A I want to recieve messages from Computer B  ( I can listen to messages )
+- As COmputer A certain messages from Computer B will make me do specific operations
-- Computer A has an option to disconnect anytime..
+- As Computer A I want to be able to disconnect...
-- Computer B is a server therfore it will be always online, and it will always listen to connections

-HTTP
+--- HTTP  Hyper Text Transmission Protocol

-- Computer A wants to connected With Computer B (computer A NEEDS TO KNOW THE ADDRESS of B)
+- Computer A wants to Connect with Computer B
-- Computer A KNOWS the Global IP(but also could be a URL) of computer A
-- Computer A attempts to connect with Computer B
+- Computer A knows the credentials to connect to Computer B
-- Computer A sends a REQUEST
+- COmputer A sends a REQUEST ( a single message )
-- Computer B gets REQUEST and RESPONDS back
+- Computer B sends a RESPONSE ( a single message back)
-- Once the response is finished, Both computers disconnect from each other....
+- COmputers Disconnected

+### IP (Global and Local)
+IP - are addresses,

+Local IP is an address that is used on YOUR OWN network its a way the router knows who you are on the netowrk and will send you information accordingly

+Global IP - your actual address of your household (VPN) <----->

+### (routers)

+### (PORTS)

+if local IP are your buildings

+PORTS are your unit numbers